 Can I apply for IELTS?

+A person applying for education after 12th outside India can appear for the test as well as the person applying for work visa or Permeant Resident-ship (PR) in Canada.
 Nowadays, to keep abreast with English many corporates have started advising employees weak in communication to appear for the exam.
 IELTS score card is respected in industry and is a benchmark of communication skills.

 What do they exactly test on IELTS?